 “This photo portrays the unresolved tension of the camera as it is both a mechanical and scientific too.
 Within it, the natural desire to use it for ideological hero worship and the perpetuation of a ‘myth’ based reality.” – Evan Walters, photographer ‘Monde du Suite’ Magazine.

 “It is a treatise on restraint and desire.
 Within each pixel is the motivation to escape, but the wherewithal to hold on to safety; to be bound within ourselves.
 Chamber of secrets?
 I say NAY!
-Chamber or secretes.”
-Emily Mika Constatine, ‘On Using A Camera’.
+Chamber or secrets.”
+Emily Mika Constantine, ‘On Using A Camera’.

 “Chaste.
 Hidden.
-Remarkable in its contrast, ‘The Fables of Time’ shows us what we do no with to see, but what we already know.
+Remarkable in its contrast, ‘The Fables of Time’ shows us what we do not wish to see, but what we already know.
 As if magic had a baby with the future.”
 Enrique, ‘Inside the Photographer’ Random House 1987.

 “The face of a hero?
 I say this is the face of heroes.
 As subtle as a hidden whisper, this photo is all thriller, no filling.
 I will never be held the same way again.”
 Stephen Andronicus Marx-Hurley-Winthrop, The Drayton Valley Examiner.